Skip to content

 All TCP traffic from the proxied command flows through yorishiro-proxy.
 HTTPS traffic is intercepted (MITM) and recorded.
 Plaintext HTTP is also recorded.

-Step 4: Query SOCKS5 flows
+Step 4: Query SOCKS5-tunneled flows

 // query